cesteban/TUScheduler/README.md

 @end
 ```

-TUScheduler provides two different families of schedulers, based on GCD and `NSOperation` respectively.
+TUScheduler provides two different families of schedulers, based on GCD and `NSOperationQueues` respectively.
 You can inject whichever you prefer:

 ```objective-c
 id<TUScheduler> scheduler = [TUGCDScheduler serialSchedulerWithName:@"com.tuenti.GCD.Serial"];